2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 I

-Founder, Executive Chairman; founder & former CEO of Siebel Systems
+Founder, Chairman & CEO; founder & former CEO of Siebel Systems

 2009

 Class I director; current term expires 2027.
 Not independent.
+Chairs the board and resumed the CEO role on May 8, 2026.
 See Founder and the officer row for full bio.

 Michael G. McCaffery